usertbera/enveye-mvp/README.md

 ## ⚡ Limitations

-- Currently tuned for Windows VMs.
+- Currently tuned for Windows VMs only.
-- Large snapshots (>10MB) may slow comparison.
+- Large snapshots (>10MB) might slow comparison and explanation.
-- AI suggestions are best-effort, manual validation needed.
+- AI suggestions are best-effort; manual validation is recommended.

 ---

 ## 🌈 Future Improvements

-- Linux & Mac snapshot collection.
+- Linux and Mac snapshot support.
-- Intelligent auto-prioritization of critical config changes.
+- Intelligent auto-prioritization of critical configuration differences.
-- Caching and faster multi-comparison support.
+- Caching, performance tuning for huge snapshots.
+- More detailed AI debugging flows (e.g., step-by-step guided analysis).

 ---

 ## 🌍 Contributing

-Pull requests are welcome.
-Open an issue first to discuss major changes!
+Pull requests are welcome!
+Open an issue first to discuss what you want to change.
+Let's build EnvEye stronger together!

 ---